INSIGHTi

 not been given access to all areas of the site.

 activated to provide electricity for reactor cooling systems.
-The plant’s six reactors have been shut down
+The plant’s six reactors have bee

 since September 2022.
 However, decay heat from the reactors’ nuclear fuel must be continuously